Conservatory Cost

 However, when budgeting, you will have to include specialist lighting, ventilation, heating, and flooring to cope with kitchen use and cleaning, as well as budgeting for the kitchen contents themselves.

 A new kitchen can cost anywhere between £8,000 and £15,000, and you could go far higher with enough space and requirements.
-If you are extending an existing kitchen, it may be worth replacing any old white goods so they sit well with new ones, as well as being more energy efficient and streamlined.
+If you are extending an existing kitchen, it may be worth replacing any old white goods so they sit well with new ones and are more energy-efficient and streamlined.

 The cost of white goods varies as with anything, but below is a rough guide: